HakaiInstitute/hakai-ctd-qc/README.md

-# hakai-profile-qaqc
+# hakai-ctd-qc

-`hakai-profile-qaqc` is the main package used to handle the QCing of the CTD Datasets maintained by the Hakai Institute.
+`hakai-ctd-qc` is the main package used to handle the QCing of the CTD Datasets maintained by the Hakai Institute.
 Please refer to the [test description manual](tests_description.md) for a full description of the different tests applied within this package.
 Examples of tes